Guides Guide

 3. Module itself: modules/module_name/views/templates/...

-Translation resolution order:
+Translation lookup order:

 1. Database translations (Back Office > International > Translations)